 From the notebook

-Read how using simple mind-maps aids my design process in a free chapter from my book.
+Read how using simple mind maps helps my thinking in a free chapter from my first book.

 Symbol and wordmark

 The accompanying symbol identifies the career ladder that goTeach users are actively climbing.

 “Thank you for all your good work in creating and refining the goTea.ch logo/brand identity.
 It has a ‘presence’ which feels right.

 “You have shaken up my thinking for which I am grateful.
 I had not thought of applying different themes to the logo symbol.
 It certainly creates a uniqueness that stands out.

 “Thank you also for guiding me throughout the design process.
 It was educational and illuminating and I very much appreciate the care you took.”

 Other brand identity projects: